snakile/Movie-Renamer/readme.md

 Movie Renamer
 =============
 The application is currently incomplete:
+ - There's no GUI.

- - There's no GUI and no way to install the app (besides cloning the repository).
+ - There's no way to install the app (besides cloning the repository).

  - The renamer doesn't work on a significant portion of possible movie file names.